 Without it, the entire content piece will falter altogether, and no one would ever look at your infographic again.
 Making sure that research is solid and used appropriately is the most important fiber in infographic creation.
 Sure, dazzling visual content is what this type of media is all about, but the research aspect is what intellectually satisfies the hungry minds of the readers.
-Research typically happens somewhere between the conception of a great idea and the production process.
 Amazing Social Selling #Infographics You Need t...
 Pin by Josepf J on Social Marketing #Infographics.
 Pin by Neal Schaffer on Social Media Infographics.
 Socialable - A Leading Global Social Media Marketing Agency.
 39.2K Flares Twitter 3K Facebook 109 Google+ 140 StumbleUpon 35.6K Pin It Share 38 38 LinkedIn 191 inShare191 Email -- Email to a friend Buffer 83 39.2K Flares × Infographics are all the rage at the moment – I’ve been saying this for a while now and it’s great to see that they’re still as popular as when they first burst into the social scene.

 People love them as they are full of value, they are educational, quick to read and entertaining.
 But you probably already know that and already have an infographic in the pipeline, just waiting to share it with the world.
+Unfortunately, because of all the noise in this vast Internet maize, it’s no easy task getting your infographic out there, and even the most beautiful ones need lots of heavy promotion to get in front of as many people as possible, generate shares and get plenty of quality backlinks.
 Recipe for Creating Infographics.
 Infographics are popular.

 Digital Surgeons, an online marketing agency, has put together an infographic comparing the Facebook population to the Twitter population, and it shows that while the two are similar in many respects in terms of age, income and so on, there are also some crucial differences of interest to marketers and others looking to mine the data and pick a favorite platform.
 Among the biggest differences are that Twitter users seem to be more active, but less interested in following brands.
-Here are a few of the key findings represented in the infographic, which was based on data from a Barracuda Networks survey as well as an analysis from Razorfish and other demographic breakdowns from a number of sources (although the data on Twitter in particular is a little old — the service now has 190 million users).
 Killer Infographic — elysa says.
 How the Recession Changed Us - Magazine.
 What a difference two years makes.